mongodb/mongodb-atlas-kubernetes/docs/dev/td-service-accounts-phase1.md

 The PoC branch used `generateName` to create the Access Token Secret and stored the generated name as an annotation (`atlas.mongodb.com/access-token`) on the user-provided Connection Secret.
 This has a GitOps compatibility problem: ArgoCD and Flux reconcile user-managed Secrets back to their declared state, which would remove the operator-written annotation and break the token lookup.

-Instead, the Access Token Secret name is derived deterministically:
+Instead, the Access Token Secret name is derived deterministically in `accesstoken.DeriveSecretName`:

 ```
 tokenSecretName = "atlas-access-token-" + connectionSecretName + "-" + rand.SafeEncodeString(fnv64a(namespace + "/" + connectionSecretName))